 The wireless network that you should use to connect laptops, tablets and phones is ‘eduroam’.

-The JANET eduroam service provides internet access not only in QMUL but in academic institutions across the UK and in 50 countries around the world with the same QMUL username and password.
+The JANET eduroam service provides internet access not only in QMUL but in academic institutions across the UK and in many countries around the world with the same QMUL username and password.
 For information about eduroam, visit: www.eduroam.org

 Connecting to eduroam

 Making a connection to the eduroam network is a little different from the sort of wireless networks that you may have seen before.
 It requires you to install an electronic certificate on your computer; how this is done varies from device to device.

 Note that eduroam will never show a webpage asking for your username and/or password do not use any network that requests this information.

 Note: To configure your device for eduroam in the most secure manner, please use the eduroam Configuration Assistance Tool (CAT) where possible – see http://www.its.qmul.ac.uk/support/self-help/networks/wifi/

 Apple (iPhones, iPads, MacBooks), Windows 8, 8.1 and 10 and latest Android devices

 Select the ‘eduroam’ network in your Wi-Fi settings.
 This will prompt you for your QMUL username and password.
 You will need to enter your username in the format firstname.lastname@example.org (please note that this is NOT your email address).